Natural Resources Technology: Forest Resources - Degree

 Registration Requirement: RD090 and WR090, or IECC201R and IECC201W; and MTH020; each with a grade of "C" or better, or placement above stated course levels.

 This course introduces the student to the role of fire in forested ecosystems.
 Areas addressed include wildland fire prevention, suppression and behavior; fuels management strategies and activities; basic fire ecology; and the use of prescribed fire as a management tool.
-Topics covered include the National Wildfire Coordinating Group (NWCG) S-190, Introduction to Wildlind Fire Behavior and S-130, Firefighter Training.
+Topics covered include the National Wildfire Coordinating Group (NWCG) S-190, Introduction to Wildland Fire Behavior and S-130, Firefighter Training.

 Additional Course Fee: $25.00